 Cross-cultural coaching

-Coaching individuals and teams in cross-cultural settings is a rapidly expanding niche for Behavioural Coaches.
+Coaching individuals and teams in cross-cultural settings is a rapidly expanding niche for Behavioral Coaches.
 Such coaches are specialists who know about and can guide and support others through the complex process of cultural adaptation.

 Chartered Public Accountants (CPA’s) and coaching